CopenhagenCityArchives/Kildetaster/README.md

 This will build a development package and deploy it to the two deployment sites (kbhkilder.dk/software/kildetaster-development and kbharkiv.dk/kildetaster-development)

+## How to deploy to public beta environment
+Run `grunt dev_public_beta` and `grunt deploy_dev_public_beta`

+This will build a development package and deploy it to the two deployment sites (kbhkilder.dk/software/kildetaster-public-beta and kbharkiv.dk/kildetaster-public-beta)

 ## How to deploy to production
 Run `grunt` and `grunt deploy_prod`